-The co-existence between fauna, botanical and human anatomical references is evident in some of my paintings.
-They celebrate the symbiotic relationship between us and our habitat.
 My work of art has always promoted equity and functions as a hopeful invitation to inclusive and harmonious coexistence.
-They are surreal images of luminous forms that emerge to delight us and suggest introspection; paintings that echo the uncontainable energy that revives, unifies, and transforms the universe.
+Some pieces celebrate lust, sensuality and spiritual ecstasy; other paintings confront the spectator with feelings of anxiety over perceived body image.
+They are surreal images of luminous forms that emerge to delight us and suggest introspection.